-3.A.26 The Plasmodium Translocon of Exported proteins (PTEX) Family
+3.A.26 The Plasmodium Translocon of Exported Proteins (PTEX) Family

 Protein export is central for the survival and virulence of intracellular Plasmodium falciparum blood stage parasites.
 To reach the host cell, exported proteins cross the parasite plasma membrane (PPM) and the parasite-enclosing parasitophorous vacuole membrane (PVM), a process that requires unfolding, suggestive of protein translocation.
-Components of a proposed translocon at the PVM termed PTEX are essential in this phase of export, but translocation activity has not been shown for the complex, and questions have been raised about its proposed membrane pore component EXP2 for which no functional data are available in P. falciparum.
+Components of a proposed translocon at the PVM termed PTEX are essential in this phase of export, but questions have been raised about its proposed membrane pore component EXP2 for which little functional data are available in P. falciparum.
 It is also unclear how PTEX mediates trafficking of both soluble and transmembrane proteins.
 Taking advantage of conditionally foldable domains, Mesén-Ramírez et al. 2016 dissected the translocation events in the parasite periphery, showing that two successive translocation steps are needed for the export of transmembrane proteins, one at the PPM and one at the PVM.
 Depending on the length of the C-terminus of the exported substrate, these steps occur by transient interaction of the PPM and PVM translocon, similar to the situation for protein transport across mitochondrial membranes.
 Constructs of exported proteins remained arrested in the process of being translocated across the PVM.
 This clogged the translocation pore, prevented the export of all types of exported proteins and, as a result, inhibited parasite growth.
 The substrates stuck in translocation were found in a complex with the proposed PTEX membrane pore component EXP2, suggesting a role of this protein in translocation.
 These data provided evidence that EXP2 is part of a translocating entity, suggesting that PTEX has translocation activity and provide a mechanistic framework for the transport of soluble as well as transmembrane proteins from the parasite boundary into the host cell (Mesén-Ramírez et al. 2016).